ramy-hassan/architecture-challenge/README.md

 ##### Very High Level
 This web Application should have FrontEnd & Backend, below is the backend portions.
 * Backend will conist of independant decoupled Micro Services.
-* I did not consider Micro frontend, as the front end is not that huge to divide it into small portions, and take the burrden of manitaince.
+* I did not consider Micro frontend, as the frontend here is not that huge to divide it into small portions, and take the burrden of manitaince.

 ![alt text](https://github.com/ramyhasaan/architecture-challenge/blob/main/artifacts/CMWA.png)

+##### Going Deeper
+Modeler service responsibilty is to handle Content Types creation (Modeling Only).

 ![alt text](https://github.com/ramyhasaan/architecture-challenge/blob/main/artifacts/Modeler.png)